-Further controls that may apply

-SECTION C PART 23.7 - Waste Management

-Objectives Controls

-To provide adequate and accessible on-site service areas and loading facilities.
-To provide size and number of service areas and loading docks in proportion to the scale and intensity of the proposed use.
-To ensure that loading facilities do not detract from the street scape and the amenity of nearby public spaces and residential areas.
-Service access On-site service vehicle access are to be provided and designed in accordance with the following: a driveway is to be established that is of adequate strength, width and design for the intended service vehicle characteristics; the driveway is to be designed such that service vehicle movement is in a forward direction, both when entering and exiting the site; entrance heights are to allow access for service vehicles; service ducts, pipes and other overhead obstructions are to be located to maintain minimum finished ceiling heights required for service vehicle access; and on-site manoeuvrability is to be unimpeded for all site users.
-Generally, service vehicle access is to be combined with parking access.
-Separate access may be required in major office developments.
-Where a waste and recycling room is provided within the basement, the minimum finished ceiling height is to be 4.5m along the path of travel from the street to the commercial waste collection and manoeuvring area.
+- On-site service vehicle access are to be provided and designed in accordance with the following: - a driveway is to be established that is of adequate strength, width and design for the intended service vehicle characteristics; - ii) the driveway is to be designed such that service vehicle movement is in a forward direction, both when entering and exiting the site; - iii) entrance heights are to allow access for service vehicles; - iv) service ducts, pipes and other overhead obstructions are to be located to maintain minimum finished ceiling heights required for service vehicle access; and - v) on-site manoeuvrability is to be unimpeded for all site users. - 2 Generally, service vehicle access is to be combined with parking access.
+Separate access may be required in major office developments. - Where a waste and recycling room is provided within the basement, the minimum finished ceiling height is to be 4.5m along the path of travel from the street to the commercial waste collection and manoeuvring area.
 This clearance is to be kept free of any overhead ducts, services or other obstructions.
-Service vehicles turning into or out of a road or driveway are to be able to complete their turning manoeuvres without crossing the centre line of the public road.
-On-site internal loading facilities is to be provided for all developments with loading and unloading requirements.